spatialnous/salatest/docs/commandline.md

 ### Mode options for `VISPREP`

-This mode can be used to run the preparation steps required after a map (dxf) has been imported into depthmapX, but before a VGA or agent analysis can be run.
+This mode can be used to run the preparation steps required after a map (dxf) has been imported into depthmap, but before a VGA or agent analysis can be run.
 It will define a grid, fill the graph, and run the connectivity calculation.
 It takes the following options
 - `-pg <gridsize>` defines the grid size in units of your drawing